-To start the meal, I ordered the appetizer Jumbo Lump Crab Cake.
-I loved the fact that Boatyard offered a “hook to table” menu, meaning every seafood item was fresh and never frozen.
-Tasting that divine crab cake was a testament to how fresh and luscious the seafood truly was.
-I have eaten crab cakes at many places around the world and this was easily the best one I had ever tasted.
-I am sure the tasty bed of corn relish and cilantro mustard remoulade sauce had everything to do with that.
+To start with, I ordered the Jumbo Lump Crab Cake appetizer.
+I loved the fact that Boatyard offers a “hook to table” menu, meaning every seafood item is fresh and never frozen.
+Tasting that divine crab cake was a testament to how fresh and luscious the seafood truly is.
+I have eaten crab cakes at many places around the world and this was easily the best one I had ever tasted!
+My crab cake sat atop a tasty bed of corn relish and was served with cilantro mustard remoulade sauce on the side.

-I was stuck between dishes to order for my entree and not being really hungry, so I went with a bowl of Crab Bisque.
-I knew with this fresh seafood availability that it would be fantastic and boy was it ever!
-Succulent crab was plentiful in this rich and creamy soup.
-I nearly licked the bowl when I was finished.
-Erin opted for the Grouper Piccata, covered with a rich, buttery Chardonnay sauce.
-It looked phenomenal.
+I wasn’t very hungry for a big meal so I opted for a bowl of Crab Bisque.
+With Boatyard’s fresh seafood availability, I knew that it would be fantastic.
+Boy, was it ever!
+The succulent crab was plentiful in this rich and velvety soup.
+I nearly licked the bowl when I was finished!

-Boatyard proved to be a wonderful place to relax and enjoy the Fort Lauderdale scenery.
-Entrees were a bit on the pricey side, between $25 and $50.
-If you wanted to spend less, you could just order an appetizer and enjoy Boatyard’s waterfront patio bar.
-Do not miss Happy Hour from 4-7PM Monday-Friday.
+The Boatyard proved to be a wonderful place to relax and enjoy the gorgeous Fort Lauderdale scenery.
+Entrées were between $25 and $50.
+Don’t miss a chance to enjoy Boatyard’s waterfront patio bar with a fabulous happy hour.

 Check out our other Florida restaurant posts: